rpcme/aws-greengrass-lite/docs/SETUP.md

 - rootPath: Absolute path to the Greengrass rootpath directory
 - thingName: Name of the Thing
 - awsRegion: The AWS region with the Thing
-- iotCredEndpoint: The IoT Core endpoint
+- iotCredEndpoint: The IoT Core credential endpoint
-- iotDataEndpoint: The IoT Core endpoint
+- iotDataEndpoint: The IoT Core data endpoint
 - iotRoleAlias: The name of the role alias for accessing TES
 - posixUser: Colon separated user/group that generic components should run as